Welcome to the Sleep and Mental Health Lab

 Research Focus

-What happens in the sleeping brain, and how does it shape our dreams and mental health?
+What happens in the dreaming brain, and does it matter for our mental health?

 The Dreamscape Study investigates the relationship between sleep neurophysiology, dream experiences and mental health using high-density EEG and dream reports.